vanshaj18/vanshaj18.github.io/_pages/mybio.md

     </p>
   </div>
   <p>
-    My primary interests are in astrophysics, cosmology and particle physics.
+    My primary interests are in astrophysics, cosmology.
 I am additionally interested in fluid dynamics, general physics, numerical methods and algorithms like ML, Quantum Computing for their usefulness in these domains.
   </p>
   <p>
     During the year 2019, 2020, I got selected for